Tucker Tensor Train Taylor Series: Error bounds

 In this section, we prove that $D^j \ptoW(0)$ may be approximated by a Tucker tensor train, and provide upper bounds on the Tucker and tensor train ranks based on the induced norm of $D^j \pto(\paramzero)$ and the spectral properties of $\sqrtcov$.
 The basic argument goes as follows.

-First, we show that finite dimensional tensors that are preconditioned by matrices with decaying eigenvalues in all but one index may be approximated by tensor trains (\propref{thm:preconditioned_are_tt}).
+First, we show that finite-dimensional tensors that are preconditioned by matrices with decaying eigenvalues in all but one index may be approximated by tensor trains (\propref{thm:preconditioned_are_tt}).
 This is done with a peeling process that constructs tensor train cores one at a time.
-The crux of the argument is the proof of \lemref{lem:helper_for_tt_thm}, which shows how to peel off one core.

-Second, we show that approximately symmetric tensor trains may be approximated by Tucker tensor trains (\lemref{lem:sym_tt_to_ttt}). \lemref{lem:sym_tt_to_ttt} is combined with \propref{thm:preconditioned_are_tt} to show that finite dimensional symmetric preconditioned tensors may be approximated by Tucker tensor trains (\propref{thm:finite_ttt}).

-Third, we generalize the results in \propref{thm:finite_ttt} from finite dimensions to infinite dimensions in \lemref{lem:inf_to_finite} and \thmref{thm:ttt_main_thm}, which shows that our preconditioned derivative tensors can be approximated by Tucker tensor trains.

-Finally, in \corref{cor:error_vs_rank_poly_decay} we combine \thmref{thm:ttt_main_thm} with a standard hyperbolic cross result to provide upper bounds on the Tucker and tensor train ranks in the case where the eigenvalues of $\sqrtcov$ decay according to a power law.
+The crux of the argument is the proof of \lemref{lem:helper_for_tt_thm}, which shows how to construct one tensor train core by peeling off the last two modes of the tensor.
+Then, we show that approximately symmetric tensor trains may be approximated by Tucker tensor trains (\lemref{lem:sym_tt_to_ttt}). \lemref{lem:sym_tt_to_ttt} is combined with \propref{thm:preconditioned_are_tt} to show that finite-dimensional symmetric preconditioned tensors may be approximated by Tucker tensor trains (\propref{thm:finite_ttt}).
+Finally, we generalize the results in \propref{thm:finite_ttt} from finite dimensions to infinite dimensions in \thmref{thm:ttt_main_thm}, and combine \thmref{thm:ttt_main_thm} with a standard hyperbolic cross result to provide upper bounds on the Tucker and tensor train ranks in the case where the eigenvalues of $\sqrtcov$ decay according to a power law (\corref{cor:error_vs_rank_poly_decay}).